 Stuffed Bell Peppers

-I prefer to stuff my peppers vertically.
+Making stuffed peppers vertical allows you to get more filling in.
 Start by cutting off a tiny bit of the bottom of the pepper so it stands upright (1).

 Then cut off the top of the pepper, including the stem and a little of the flesh.